thunlp/SE-WRL/README.md

 ## Revise

 I'm sorry that we found bugs in programs.
 We have revised them.
-The new experiment results will be released on GitHub and new version of paper will be given.
+The new experiment results are released on GitHub and [new version of paper](http://thunlp.org/~lzy/publications/acl2017_sememe.pdf) is given.

 #### Word Similarity